pixijs/batch/README.md

 An example implementation would look like:

 ```
+import * as PIXI from 'pixi.js';
+import { AttributeRedirect, BatchRendererPluginFactory, ShaderGenerator } from 'pixi-batch-renderer';

-// BatchedView has two attributes: aVertex and aTextureCoord.
+// ExampleFigure has two attributes: aVertex and aTextureCoord.
 They come from the
 // vertices and uvs properties in this object.
 The indices are in the indices property.
-class BatchedView extends PIXI.Container
+class ExampleFigure extends PIXI.Container
 {
   _render(renderer)
   {